License status changes

 Transfer to inactive

 Note: Only licensees on active status may transfer to inactive status.
 While suspended, a licensee cannot change license status.
-If you are currently on Not Eligible status, contact us at AttorneyRegulation@calbar.ca.gov for reinstatement information.
+If you are currently on Not Eligible status, contact us for reinstatement information.
+Check your license status using the State Bar's attorney search feature.

-If you no longer practice law in California and wish to transfer to voluntary inactive status, please note that for your 2024 annual fees to be calculated at the lower inactive rate, you must formalize your status change by submitting the required Application to Transfer to Inactive form no later than February 1.
+If you no longer practice law in California and wish to transfer to voluntary inactive status, please note that for your 2025 annual fees to be calculated at the lower inactive rate, you must formalize your status change by submitting the required Application to Transfer to Inactive form by December 1, 2024.
+Additionally, the effective date of the transfer to inactive must be on or before December 31, 2024, to qualify for the 2025 inactive fee.

-Note: Transfers to inactive status after February 1 will not reduce active fees owed.
-You may change your status to inactive after February 1; however, you must pay annual fees at the active rate and will not be entitled to a refund because of the change to inactive status.
+Note: Transfers to inactive status received after December 1, 2024 will not reduce active fees owed.
+You may change your status to inactive after December 1, 2024; however, you must pay annual fees at the active rate and will not be entitled to a refund because of the change to inactive status.

 Transfer to active

 Note: Only licensees on voluntary inactive status may transfer to active status.
 While suspended, a licensee cannot change license status.
-If you are currently on Not Eligible status, contact us at AttorneyRegulation@calbar.ca.gov for reinstatement information.
+If you are currently on Not Eligible status, contact us for reinstatement information.
+Check your license status using the State Bar's attorney search feature.

 If you are currently on voluntary inactive status and wish to transfer to active, please submit the Request to Transfer to Active Status form.